ibm-cloud-docs/dl/cli.md

 `ibmcloud dl gateway|gw <gateway_id> [--output JSON]`

 #### Command options
-{: #command-options-gateway}
+{: #command-options-gateway-view-details}

    `<gateway_id>` : Specify the ID of the gateway.

    `--output JSON`: Specify if you want the output displayed in JSON format.

 #### Examples
 {: #example-get-gateway}